Michael Meldman: Early life

+Meldman was born in Milwaukee, Wisconsin and grew up in Phoenix, Arizona.
+His father worked in insurance and his mother was a writer and book reviewer.
+He graduated from Stanford University in 1981, where he studied history.
+He was a member of Theta Delta Chi.
+He later worked as a blackjack dealer in Lake Tahoe.

 Career

-After Meldman graduated in 1982 he began a career in residential real estate in the Bay Area of Northern California.
-In 1994, he launched Discovery Land Company with his first development, The Estancia Club, in his hometown of Scottsdale.
-Since Estancia, Meldman and Discovery Land Company have developed 25 total clubs in the Pacific, Caribbean, Europe, and North America.
+After Meldman graduated in 1981, he began a career in real estate in the Bay Area of Northern California.
+His first position was as a commercial broker.
+Meldman financed his first property, a 300-acre lot in Portola Valley, California named Blue Oaks, through three friends in the 1980s.

+In 1994, he launched Discovery Land Company.
+Two years later, he opened his first resort development, The Estancia Club, in Scottsdale.
+Since The Estancia Club, Meldman and Discovery Land Company operates over 35 high-end residential communities globally, as of 2024.

 In 2007, Meldman launched the Discovery Land Company Foundation to support non-profit organizations that benefit children and families in the communities that surround the developments.

 In 2012, Meldman partnered with Rande Gerber and George Clooney to create Casamigos tequila.
 In June 2017, it was sold to Diageo for $700 million, with an additional $300 million possible depending on the company's performance over the next ten years.

-Meldman's employees include Jack Brooksbank, husband of Princess Eugenie of York.
+In December 2024, Meldman purchased a 7.5% stake in ownership of the Las Vegas Raiders.

+Meldman credits his sons as his influence for his properties, as the locations are catered toward families.